fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> Question in question: Do you think working with JavaScript frameworks can hinder developers from having a deeper understanding of DOM manipulation (and the core JavaScript browser apis)?
-Consider React.
-We are discouraged from interacting with the DOM.
-Instead, we are encouraged to work with the virtual DOM only.
-Do you feel that juniors who jump into such frameworks are missing out on important concepts that would only be learned through “framework-free” DOM manipulation?

-> I'm a developer who I guess can be considered a backend developer (I can write Qt style UIs I guess...
-But no actual web UIs).
-I'm working in my own time on building out a website, and I have never really done any serious css and website design, it seems very daunting to me.
-Do you think I should try to attempt this with either vanilla css or some kind of framework?
-Or just use something like bootstrap?

-> Thank you so much, Fredrik!
-You mentioned 1 to 5 years, which begs the question, how to direct efforts to get rock star status within 1 year?
-Should you become Jack of all trades, or specialize (eg. in frontend, go deep in React, Next.js).
-I tend to go with the second, but I'm not sure...

-> Fredric, how can I become full stack engineer the fastest way?
-I have been working for one year as backend engineer and I am thinking of joining start up where I would be able to work on frontend, backend, devops

-> Hi Fredrik.
-How useful do you think is knowing multithreading , concurrency as a Junior developer ?
-As I found it to be quite difficult to learn especially for people like me who dont get the chance to use it at work.
-From my understanding , that kind optimization is rarely the thing we need for small application ?  will I ever need to be good at multi, concurrency at all ?

-> Thank you for the video!
-Got the point about ML.
-But more generally, how about CS?
-If you taught yourself building things, and just using higher level technologies, do you think it's worth in the long term investing the time to learn the fundamentals of CS?
-Probably a topic for a video? : )

-> Portfolio sites are a popular enough way for junior developers to show off their skills and improve their chances of getting the first job.
-Do midlevel developers still do portfolio sites and is it a good idea?

 > Any updates on your thoughts on blockchains, cryptocurrencies and careers in this space since your last video on the subject?

-> Do you learn a new language every year. ?

 > Hi Fredrik, been listening for you for quite some time now and I really appriciate the time and effort you do.
 Huge help for people like me in the start of my career.
 I have a question, got offered an position at my current internship(digital agency).
 My role as an intern is .NET developer.
 I am currently studying a higher vocational education(.NET utvecklare, Stockholm).
 The agency offered me this offer with the clause that I learn Wordpress too as they really need Wordpress developers, so I will have a mix of .NET and WP work.
 I have no problems learning WP and I think it might be fun since I enjoy webdev.
 My question is will this hurt my career long term as a .NET developer?
 Or should I just take it and roll with it just to get my "foot in the door" since im a junior dev?

 > ok Fredrick What do you think about companies seeing their devs as a cost centre?

-> How do you practice backend skills?

 > Hi Frefrik!
 I am working for the company on the implementation of a new ERP system for more than 2 years now.
 My job is mainly to migrate data between the old and new system.
 I also worked on a few modifications of the new system where I had the opportunity to program business logic and UX a bit.
 Apart from that, I maintain the old system and support the users.
 I briefly deal with everything that the current situation requires (Excel, SSRS, System integrations, Windows etc.)
 The main reason why I was tempted to take this job was the information about the knowledge of C # in the requirements.
 I thought it was a great opportunity to deepen my programming knowledge.